top of page

 Overcoming the “Low Medical Bill” Trap

-Under New Hampshire law, damages include every loss naturally resulting from another’s negligence—not only medical costs but also loss of income and earning capacity.
+Under New Hampshire personal injury law, damages include every loss naturally resulting from another’s negligence, not only medical costs but also loss of income and earning capacity.
 Apis Law presented a clear picture of how the injury disrupted a working trade person's livelihood, leaving unpaid rent, lost business opportunities, and ongoing physical limitations.

-Through organized financial records, landlord statements, and expert medical documentation, the firm established that total losses exceeded $70,000, excluding pain and suffering or future medical needs.
+Based on organized financial records, landlord statements, and expert medical documentation, the firm established that total losses exceeded $70,000, excluding compensation for pain and suffering or future medical needs.

 Motorcycle accident lawyer, Apis Law